ABOUT ME

 Introduction

+Laura Kovarik has been involved in genealogy for more than thirty years.
+Her experience includes leadership, educational, and committee positions with societies at the national, state, and local levels.
 Laura has been providing educational opportunities for genealogists for almost twenty years.
-As the education chair for the Illinois State Genealogical Society, Laura crafted annual programing.
-This included the scheduling speakers for the webinar series as well as developing new small group educational programs.
+As the education chair for the Illinois State Genealogical Society, she crafted annual programming, including scheduling speakers for the webinar series and developing new small group educational programs.

-At an early age, photos sparked Laura’s interest in her own family’s history.
-This quickly expanded to 3-D artifacts.
-After questioning her grandmother about items, Laura would record the information by writing on the back of a photo or the underside of furniture.
-This interest led Laura to design her undergraduate degree in Historic Preservation at the University of Illinois.
-As her own family archive grew, Laura continued to research how to care for items such as Christmas ornaments, clothing, tools, and furniture.
-To enhance her skills, Laura completed Denise May Levenick’s “Family Archiving: Heirlooms in the Digital Age” at the Genealogical Research Institute of Pittsburgh in 2018.
+At an early age, photos sparked Laura’s interest in her own family’s history, which quickly expanded to 3-D artifacts.
+After questioning her grandmother about certain items, Laura would record the information by writing on the back of photos or the underside of furniture.
+This curiosity led her to design her undergraduate degree in Historic Preservation at the University of Illinois.
+As her own family archive grew, Laura continued researching how to care for items such as Christmas ornaments, clothing, tools, and furniture.
+To enhance her preservation skills, she completed Denise May Levenick’s course, Family Archiving: Heirlooms in the Digital Age, at the Genealogical Research Institute of Pittsburgh in 2018.